getgud-io/getgud-docs/1-Integrations/getgud-sdk-angles-tutorial.md

-# Integrate Position Coordinate and Angles into Getgud SDK.
+# Integrate Position Coordinate and Angles into Getgud SDK

 This tutorial explains how to integrate position and rotation data from Unity and Unreal Engine 5 with the Getgud SDK.
 It covers coordinate system differences, angle representations, and provides practical code examples for both engines.